bnnanet/pg-essentials/README.md

 # Table of Contents

--   pg-example-connect
+-   psql-example-connect
 -   pg-install
 -   pg-register-service
 -   pg-addgroup
 -   pg-adduser
--   pg-store-credential
+-   psql-store-credential
 -   pg-passwd
--   pg-backup
+-   psql-backup

-## pg-example-connect
+## psql-example-connect

 Copy, paste, & season to taste!
 (basically just an alias for connecting to a specific db)